Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - The *individual ULA address*: fd00:AAAA:BBBB:CCCC::1 with subnet information: /64
 - The *prefix* is: fd00:AAAA:BBBB:CCCC::/64

-We will use the ULA as an alias for the LAN interface in `hostname.ix0`.
-The prefix will be used in `unbound.conf`, and Later, we will use **both the prefix and the ULA** to plug into `rad.conf` to advertise to our LAN clients.
-In this way, we have a permanent address on our LAN interface as well as a /64 subnet for private use that will not change, unlike the dynamic prefix and the Global Unicast Address (GUA) within from the ISP assigned to the LAN. *More on this later.*
+We will use the ULA as an alias for the LAN interface in `hostname.ix0` and `rad.conf` to advertise to our LAN clients.
+The prefix will be used in `unbound.conf`, to allow incoming DNS requests.
+In this way, we have a permanent address on our LAN interface as well as a /64 subnet for private use that will not change, unlike the dynamic prefix and the Global Unicast Address (GUA) from the ISP assigned to the LAN. *More on this later.*

 ```sh
 # /etc/hostname.ix0 (LAN):